missionpinball/mpf-docs/config_players/blinkenlight_player.rst

 Usage in config files
 ---------------------

-In config files, the coil player is used via the ``blinkenlight_player:`` section.
+In config files, the blinkenlight player is used via the ``blinkenlight_player:`` section.

 Usage in shows
 --------------

-In shows, the coil player is used via the ``blinkenlights:`` section of a step.
+In shows, the blinkenlight player is used via the ``blinkenlights:`` section of a step.

 Config Options
 --------------